TBZTheB/BEC/README.md

     git clone https://github.com/TBZTheB/BEC.git

 ## Step 2: Navigate to the Project Directory
-Replace <project-directory> with the actual path to the cloned repository.
+Replace `project-directory` with the actual path to the cloned repository.

     cd <project-directory>

 ## Step 3: Compile the Code

 ## Step 4: Run the Main Class in IntelliJ IDEA
-After compiling, navigate to the `src` directory where the files are located.
+After compiling, navigate to the `JstBase\src` directory where the files are located.
 Run the main method in the files
 - Choose the method and coverage level you want to run:
     - BEC Method: